the compier

 Monitors — MSI MAG274QRFW 27" 1440p 180Hz (2x)

 Another "endgame" purchase.
 Very good monitors, if I replace them it'll be because they broke.
+(Speak of the devil, one of them has been replaced under warranty since I originally wrote this section.)
 I truly don't care for OLEDs — they get burn-in, for god's sake, I thought we moved on from that in the early 2000's when LCDs became commonplace.

 These are mounted on a cheap, AmazonBasics-tier VESA monitor stand that came with a huge metal foot that kind of defeated the purpose, but that I have since replaced with a much more compact combination of 3D-printed brackets and wood screws.